-International Journal of STEM Education is now in the Web of Science's Emerging Sources Citation Index (ESCI)
+International Journal of STEM Education is now in the Web of Science's Emerging Sources Citation Index (ESCI) and Scopus.

 The International Journal of STEM Education, as a journal selected and reviewed in ESCI, has been identified as important to key opinion leaders, funders, and evaluators worldwide.
 ESCI allows researchers to discover new areas of research in evolving disciplines, as well as relevant interdisciplinary scholarly content across rapidly changing research fields.
 All articles published in this journal will be discoverable via the Web of Science with full citation counts, author information and other enrichment.
 Coverage of the journal records has now started.